Superalgos/Superalgos/README.md

 ## Setting the Right Expectations

-Please refer to the [Superalgos Desktop App](https://superalgos.org/tools-superalgos-desktop-app.shtml#expectations) page to understand who this app is directed at, as well as what what you can expect from the app in terms of user experience, current features and limitations.
+Please refer to the [Superalgos Desktop App](https://superalgos.org/tools-superalgos-desktop-app.shtml#expectations) page to understand who this app is directed at, as well as what you can expect from the app in terms of user experience, current features and limitations.

 # Table of Contents